 +44 (0)330 229 0331 | firstname.lastname@example.org

-If you’ve been named as an attorney for someone’s Lasting Power of Attorney (LPA), you may be unsure how to actually exercise your powers when managing the person who’s affairs your are handling (the donor).
+If you’ve been named as an attorney for someone’s Lasting Power of Attorney (LPA), you may be unsure how to actually exercise your powers when managing the person whose affairs you are handling (the donor).
 It can be nerve-wracking knowing where to start when acting as an attorney, so we’ve created this guide to give you some tips on how to be effective in your role.

 What do I need to present when I’m using the LPA?

-When you are contacting any companies of governmental departments in order to use the LPA, don’t forget some personal ID.
-As you are effectively managing someone else’s affairs there will be even more security imposed than if you were accessing your own details.
+When you are contacting any company or governmental department in order to use the LPA, you’ll need some form of personal ID.
+As you are effectively managing someone else’s affairs, there will be even more security imposed than if you were accessing your own details.
 Be prepared to prove your identity, as well as your address by presenting a recent utility bill in your name.
-It’s possible that if you are visiting a bank or a company in person, it’s possible the tellers aren’t overly familiar with LPAs, so be prepared to speak to someone higher up in order to be allowed access to the information you need.
+Iff you are visiting a bank or a company in person, it’s possible that the tellers aren’t overly familiar with LPAs.
+Be prepared to speak to someone higher up in order to be allowed access to the information you need.